How to Create an Outdoor Dining Space: 5 Easy Tips

 After talking to several people who work with furniture, we decided to go ahead and take a chance on this table.
 We used 3 coats of polyacrylic in a matte finish.
 I’m crossing my fingers and hoping that it holds up well.
 The good thing is that if we see it is starting to have effects from being outside…if the polyacrylic isn’t a good enough seal…we can use it somewhere else or sell it.

 I really wanted to find a chair that would be able to tie together the vintage table and the more “modern farmhouse” style of the exterior of our home.
 These chairs have a nice, light coloring that complements the table.
 I love the more boho/modern farmhouse vibe of the design and it was just the kind of look I was hoping to find!
 They are really comfortable and will be easy to maintain as well!
 Win-win!

 This particular set was also a budget-friendly option, as it came in the set of four.
 Combining it with a bench we already had, made this a great option for our family!

 Believe it or not, this bench was a FREEBIE!
 My husband brought it home for me from a trash pile last summer!
 We didn’t have a good spot for it at the time, but I am so glad we held onto it because it’s the perfect combination with our tables and chairs!

 Whenever I’m decorating in an exterior space, I try to think about function and maintenance FIRST.

-For an everyday look, I added this planter from Lowe’s and a low-maintenance Ponytail Palm.
+For an everyday centerpiece look, I added this planter from Lowe’s and a low-maintenance Ponytail Palm.
 I love the vintage, pottery look of the planter but it was a fraction of the price of high-end retail stores!
-I also added these outdoor “Caleb” lanterns.
+Next, I added these outdoor “Caleb” lanterns.

 The vintage Cherries sign is such a fun piece and is a great way to add a big statement for wall décor!
 It’s also low-maintenance, as it is sturdy, made to be outdoors, and doesn’t require major cleaning to keep it looking great!